m2ym/optima/README.md

 Define Constructor Patterns
 ---------------------------

-You can define your own constructor patterns by using `OPTIMA.CORE` package.
+You can define your own constructor patterns by using the `OPTIMA.CORE` package.
 First, define a data structore for the constructor pattern.